 Athlete Leadership exists to empower athletes to develop leadership skills and utilize their voices to assume meaningful leadership roles, influence change in the Special Olympics movement, and educate communities around the world that results in positive life changes.

-Our Athlete Leadership Program classes are now being offered through a University style weekend.
+Our athlete leadership classes are now being offered through a university-style weekend.
 During this weekend, athletes will be able to select a specific leadership course related to an area of interest.
 Athletes will learn, develop skills, and apply their knowledge in their teams and communities to benefit everyone.
 General sessions, guest speakers, incentive items, all meals, and elective courses will be included as well.

-Never taken an Athlete Leadership course before?
+Never taken an leadership course before?
 No problem!
-ALPs University is open to any Special Olympics athlete and their Unified Partner of choice.
+Leadership University is open to any Special Olympics athlete and their Unified partner of choice.

 Athlete Input Council